TEHEK/offset_date/README.md

 But what if you would like to add some arbitrary number of days but prevent Date from jumping to the next month?

-You can do so by adding "!" at the end of the interval. "!" guarantees that given parameter will remain withing an applicable range. *Month changes may affect dates*.
+You can do this by adding "!" at the end of the interval. "!" guarantees that given parameter will remain withing an applicable range. *Month changes may affect dates*.
 For everyone else, "!" means other parameters will be left intact.